rsnirwan/bqme/README.md

 sigma_samples = samples.extract('sigma')['sigma']
 ```

-We can also look at the generated stan code and optimize the parameters (MAP) instead of sampling the posterior
+We can also look at the generated stan code and optimize the parameters (MAP) instead of sampling the posterior.

 ```python
 mu = Normal(0, 1, name='mu')